eugenioenko/melkior/readme.md

 ```

 #### Lambda functions
-Lambda functions are single anonymous functions with a single return statement in their body
+Lambda functions are anonymous functions with a single shorthand return statement in their body

 ```
 var square = [0, 1, 2, 3].map(
     lambda(num): num * num
 )
 ```

 The previous snippet is equivalent to

 ```